Founding Fathers of the United States: Origin of phrase

-In his second inaugural address in 1805, Thomas Jefferson referred to those who first came to the New World as "forefathers".
+In Thomas Jefferson's second presidential inaugural address in 1805, he referred to those who first came to the New World as "forefathers".
 At his 1825 inauguration, John Quincy Adams called the U.S. Constitution "the work of our forefathers" and expressed his gratitude to "founders of the Union".
-In July of the following year, Quincy Adams, in an executive order upon the deaths of his father John Adams and Thomas Jefferson, paid tribute to the two as both "Fathers" and "Founders of the Republic".
+In July of the following year, President J. Quincy Adams, in an executive order upon the deaths of his father, John, and Jefferson, who both died on the same day, paid tribute to them as "Fathers" and "Founders of the Republic".
 These terms were used in the U.S. throughout the 19th century, from the inaugurations of Martin Van Buren and James Polk in 1837 and 1845, to Abraham Lincoln's Cooper Union speech in 1860 and his Gettysburg Address in 1863, and up to William McKinley's first inauguration in 1897.

-At a 1902 celebration of Washington's Birthday in Brooklyn, James M. Beck, a constitutional lawyer and later a U.S. Congressman, delivered an address, "Founders of the Republic", in which he connected the concepts of founders and fathers, saying: "It is well for us to remember certain human aspects of the founders of the republic.
+At a 1902 celebration of Washington's Birthday in Brooklyn, James M. Beck, a constitutional lawyer and later a U.S. congressman, delivered an address, "Founders of the Republic", in which he connected the concepts of founders and fathers, saying: "It is well for us to remember certain human aspects of the founders of the republic.
 Let me first refer to the fact that these fathers of the republic were for the most part young men."

+List of Founding Fathers

 Framers and signers

 The National Archives has identified three founding documents as the "Charters of Freedom": Declaration of Independence, United States Constitution, and Bill of Rights.
-According to the Archives, these documents "have secured the rights of the American people for more than two and a quarter centuries and are considered instrumental to the founding and philosophy of the United States."
-In addition, as the nation's first constitution, the Articles of Confederation and Perpetual Union has also gained acceptance as a founding document.
+According to the Archives, these documents "have secured the rights of the American people for nearly two and a half centuries and are considered instrumental to the founding and philosophy of the United States."
+In addition, as the nation's first constitution, the Articles of Confederation and Perpetual Union is also a founding document.
 As a result, signers of three key documents are generally considered to be Founding Fathers of the United States: Declaration of Independence (DI), Articles of Confederation (AC), and U.S. Constitution (USC).
 The following table provides a list of these signers, some of whom signed more than one document.

 Other delegates

 The 55 delegates who attended the Constitutional Convention are referred to as framers.
-Of these, 16 failed to sign the document.
+Of these, the 16 listed below did not sign the document.
 Three refused, while the remainder left early, either in protest of the proceedings or for personal reasons.
-Nevertheless, some sources regard all framers as Founders, including those who did not sign:
+Nevertheless, some sources regard all framers as founders, including those who did not sign: